MISTERSOFT/angularjs-products-app/README.md

 - Run the application with a web server (Ex: Run a web server with python - See [Annexes](https://github.com/MISTERSOFT/angularjs-products-app#run-a-web-server-using-python))

 ## Annexes
-###Run a web server using Python
+### Run a web server using Python
 - [Install Python](https://www.python.org/downloads/)
-- Check that Python is in your PATH system - You can try this command line "py --version" (with Python 3, if your are using Python 2 it's "python --version") to test
+- Check if Python is in your PATH system - You can try this command line "py --version" (with Python 3, if your are using Python 2 it's "python --version") to test
 - Go to the application directory and then run :
     - With Python 3 : "py -m http.server"
     - With Python 2 : "python -m SimpleHTTPServer"